The best kind of day trip

 Cafés & restaurants

-After all that walking around, you’ll surely need to replenish your energy.
-Thankfully, Malmö is full of great coffee shops, cosy cafés and restaurants that cater to all tastebuds (and budgets).
+Thankfully, Malmö is full of excellent coffee shops, cosy cafés and restaurants to suit all tastes (and budgets).

 The best cafés

 - Leve.
 The best croissants (and other baked goods) in Scandinavia, right by Triangeln Station.
-All plant-based.

 - Lilla Kafferosteriet.
 Large, cosy café in the old town with good coffee.